-To convert a function to values
+To convert a function to values:

-- 1 Select the function to convert.
-If you want to convert an array formula, select any cell in the array. - 2 Do one of the following: - If you are using Excel 2003 or XP, on the Historian menu, click Convert Function to Values.
+- 1. Select the function to convert.
+If you want to convert an array formula, select any cell in the array. - 2.
+On the Historian tab, in the Controls group, click Convert Function to Values.